 SOC 300 Sociological Theory (A).
 Prerequisite: SOC 100.
 Covers the historical development of sociological perspectives over the last two centuries.
 Focuses on key classical and contemporary theorists tracing the development of major issues and perspectives in sociology.
 3 Cr.
 Every Semester.

-SOC 304 Urban Sociology (A,I,Y).
-Prerequisite: SOC 100.
+SOC 305 Urban Sociology (A,I,Y).
+Prerequisite: SOC 100, Cross-listed with AAS 305.
 Considers the process of urbanization and its social consequences.
 Explores a number of urban theories; the evolution of U.S. cities; suburbanization, immigration, race relations, redevelopment, urban politics and planning, and international comparison.
-3 Cr.
 3 Cr.

 SOC 310 Methods of Sociological Research (A).
-Prerequisites: SOC 100 and SOC 200 (or an equivalent Statistics course.
+Prerequisites: SOC 100 and SOC 200 or an equivalent Statistics course.
 Explores the process and logic of research, the range of research designs, and specific research tools for the collection and analysis of social data, with a focus on quantitative analysis.
-3 cr.
 3 Cr.

 SOC 314 The Black Family (A).
 Cross-listed as AAS 314.
 Explores the sociocultural, political and economic conditions that affect black family life.
 Confronts the pejorative tradition as the primary modality for examining black family life, and explores the African antecedents and continuities that have influenced the black family in the US.
 3 Cr.